-A traineeship in Community Service or Childcare gives you the opportunity to get paid while learning, developing new skills, and adding relevant and beneficial work experience.
+A traineeship in Community Service or Childcare gives you the opportunity to get paid while learning, develop new skills, and build relevant and beneficial work experience.
 Whether you are returning to the workforce from a long break, wanting to find a new career or simply looking to learn new skills to help you find a job, a traineeship provides a fantastic opportunity.

 What is a traineeship?

 A traineeship is typically a year-long program that combines two primary modes of training: learning hubs for structured learning opportunities and on-the-job training and experience.
 Once you complete all of the course requirements, you will receive the Certificate – from a nationally recognised program.

 JANET, 32, has been a stay at home mom for the last six years.

 “Previously, I was a bank teller.
 It was a good job to pay the bills, but I never really liked it.
 Unsure of what to do after all of my children were enrolled in school, I decided to go to university, but I couldn’t juggle the demanding schedule with the needs of my family.
 I needed to find something I could do on a part-time basis.”

 For Janet, her solution appeared when she started researching traineeships, in her case a childcare traineeship.